Grand Empress Dowager Shangguan: Role in the subsequent succession crisis

-Empress Shangguan's grandfather Huo rejected Liu Xu (劉胥), the Prince of Guangling and the only surviving son of Emperor Wu, from the succession, because Emperor Wu himself had not favoured Prince Xu, who was known for being compulsive in his actions.
+Empress Shangguan's grandfather Huo rejected Liu Xu (劉胥), the Prince of Guangling and the only surviving son of Emperor Wu, from the succession, because Emperor Wu himself had not favoured Prince Xu, who was known for being impulsive in his actions.
 He therefore turned to Prince He of Changyi, one of Emperor Wu's grandsons.
-Empress Shangguan was probably not consulted about the selection process.
+It is unclear how aware Empress Shangguan was of her grandfather's actions, however some scholars see her as an active participant.
 When Prince He ascended the throne, Empress Shangguan became empress dowager.

 Brief reign of Prince He of Changyi

 Once he became emperor, Prince He immediately began to give unlimited promotions to his subordinates from Changyi.
 He also failed to observe the period of mourning properly, but rather feasted day and night and went out on tours.
 Prince He's behaviour as emperor surprised and disappointed Huo, who pondered his options.
 At the suggestion of the Agriculture Minister, Tian Yannian (田延年), he began to consider deposing the new emperor.
 After consulting with other officials, Huo took action.

 Huo and the other officials summoned a meeting of high level officials and announced the plan to depose the emperor, forcing the other officials to go along with the plan on pain of death.
 As a group, they went to Empress Dowager Shangguan's palace to report to her Prince He's offences.
 She agreed with their plan, and immediately ordered that Prince He's Changyi subordinates be barred from the palace, and those subordinates (some 200) were then arrested by Zhang.
 She then summoned Prince He, who still did not know what was going to happen.
 He only knew something was wrong when he saw Empress Dowager Shangguan seated on her throne and wearing a formal dress made of jewels, and the officials lined up next to her.

 Huo and the top officials then offered their articles of impeachment against Prince He, and these articles were read out aloud to the Empress Dowager who verbally rebuked Prince He.
 The articles of impeachment listed as the main offences that Prince He committed as emperor: